 - A letter written on University letterhead by the UNIGE professor who will be the scholars’ academic supervisor, in which the professor:

-- Requests that the International Affairs Office award the status of Excellence Scholarship Holder to the applicant (providing a brief motivation and omitting terms such as "hiring", "salary" or "internship-traineeship");
+- Requests that the Academic Exchange Office award the status of Excellence Scholarship Holder to the applicant (providing a brief motivation and omitting terms such as "hiring", "salary" or "internship-traineeship");

 - Indicates the precise dates and total length of time the student will be spending at UNIGE;

 - Confirms his/her readiness to be the student’s academic supervisor;

 - Mentions that the unit where the student will pursue his/her research will, where necessary, apply for a visa and look for appropriate housing for the applicant.

 Upon reception of the above documents the Academic Exchange Office shall communicate their decision to the student’s academic supervisor and where applicable shall indicate either the administrative procedure to follow for a fast-track registration or other options to pursue.